This page provides an overview for the get_troopdata()

 #> continuity across time periods as guard and reserve data are not reported prior

-#> Warning: Guard and Reserve data only available for 2006 forward.
+#> Warning: Guard and Reserve data only available for 2008 forward.
+Values will

 head(example.branch)